-Three of the 17 audits we reviewed in 2021 are included in Part I.A of this report due to the significance of the deficiencies identified.
-The identified deficiencies related to the firm's testing of controls over and/or substantive testing of allowance for loan losses and deposit liabilities.
+Four of the 17 audits we reviewed in 2021 are included in Part I.A of this report due to the significance of the deficiencies identified.
+The identified deficiencies primarily related to the firm's testing of controls over and substantive testing of revenue and related accounts and the allowance for credit losses/ allowance for loan losses.